-Bolstered by Television dream-makers, our culture today is constantly attempting to replace the Ten Commandments with the secular cultural norm the "Seven Selfish Standards."
+Bolstered by Television dream-makers, our culture today is constantly attempting to replace the Ten Commandments with the secular cultural norm of the "Seven Self Standards."
 Christians must continue to resist this wasting disease of our heritage.
 Let's look at what our culture believes is of greatest importance. ✞1.
 "Look after number one."

 Television's low standards wash over into society from some programs.
 "Being hungry," it suggests, "is a just cause to steal in certain circumstances."
 "If you say you love someone," another says, "it is only natural to become sexually active with them."
 Christians who protest these twisted principles are sanctimoniously told, "Isn't your God a God of love!
 Why do you criticize love?
 Judge not, that you are not judged!
 Why do you show such hatred to others?
 You are just hateful people!"
 Unfortunately, no standards are becoming the norm in our promiscuous society.
-Things are getting worse as the actual crime and suicide rates increase!✞
+Things are getting worse as the crime and suicide rates increase!✞

 Television, internet and smartphone use in our culture has fractured family life turning families into family semicircles and then into fantasy-driven solitaries.
 Since the coming of television, we no longer have family circles where parents and children talk, share and experience life together.
 Instead, we have had family semicircles gathered around a TV set!
 Sociologist Reginald Bibby the Canadian sociologist writes in "Teen Trends," "If the pulpit was the place of proclamation about what was right and wrong in the past, the television screen is now the norm-creator in the modern world."
 This has since degenerated further with tha advent of social media into a series of fantasy-driven solitaries draped over cell phones!
 Societal moral standards now come from television, cell phones, and the internet!✞